stella20xx/som-cnn-medical-imaging-demo/README.md

 high overlap (**IoU ≈ 0.98, Dice ≈ 0.99 vs SOM-derived teacher masks**) without any manual voxel-wise labels.

+**Note on visualization.**
-**Note:** Some figures are displayed on a cropped slice canvas for visualization; interpretation should follow the overlay on the CT base image.
+Some figures (including the demo animation) are displayed on a cropped slice canvas purely for visualization clarity.
+All interpretations should be based on the overlay relative to the original CT slice, not the cropped canvas itself.

 See the full slide deck in
 [medical_ct_som_cnn_demo.pdf](docs/medical_ct_som_cnn_demo.pdf)